Mega-Fi/megafi-docs/docs/hedge/overview.md

 - Hedge liquidity positions against price movements and volatility
 - Real-time Greeks calculations and risk metrics
 - Automated position management and risk controls
-- Composable with Liquidity Layer and Strategy Layer
+- Composable with DEX and CLM
 - Capital-efficient collateral requirements

 ## How It Works